martianbandit/Agentic-Coding-Framework/01_AI-RUN/01_AutoPilot.md

 With the task breakdown approved:

-1. Announce that you are starting the implementation.
+1. Announce that you are starting the implementation phase.
 2. Use the prompt corresponding to `07_Start_Building.md` internally.
-3. If not already done in phase 5, create/update detailed specifications for each feature in `03_SPECS/features/`.
-4. Implement the highest priority tasks first.
+This prompt will guide you to:
+   a. **Set up the project environment:** Initialize the project structure (folders, boilerplate files for frontend, backend, database as per `../02_AI-DOCS/Architecture/architecture.md`), install dependencies, and set up version control.
+   b. **Implement tasks systematically:**
+       i.
+Fetch tasks one by one from [`tasks/tasks.json`](tasks/tasks.json:1) according to priority, via Roo Orchestrator. ii.
+For each task, **thoroughly analyze its `details` field** to understand specific requirements and to locate links to or embedded content from:
+           *   `project_prd.md`
+           *   Specific feature specifications (e.g., `../03_SPECS/features/feature_spec_FEAT-XXX.md`)
+           *   The created `../02_AI-DOCS/Architecture/architecture.md`
+           *   The created `../02_AI-DOCS/Conventions/coding_conventions.md`
+           *   The created `../02_AI-DOCS/Conventions/design_conventions.md` (and any specific mockups or UI guidelines referenced therein)
+           *   Relevant API specifications from `../02_AI-DOCS/Integrations/` or other parts of `03_SPECS/`. iii.Implement the code for frontend, backend, database, and UI elements, strictly adhering to all retrieved specifications and conventions. iv.
+Write unit and integration tests as per the task's `testStrategy` and conventions.
+       v.
+Commit changes frequently with clear messages. vi.
+Update task status via Roo Orchestrator.
-5. Provide regular updates on progress.
+3. Provide regular updates on progress (e.g., after completing significant features or epics).
-6. Present completed features for validation.
+4. Present completed features for validation.

 ## Context Maintenance